 Yes — with every purchase of a complete soda fountain system, you will receive a link (via email) to download the Installation Guide pertaining to your system.
 Depending on the type of system, the Installation Guide is between 35-75 pages long and contains full color photos and diagrams to help you every step of the way.
 Additionally, the Installation Guide includes a chapter on Troubleshooting.

-We have a list of professional installers nationwide.
 Our systems come pre-assembled with tubing professionally clamped and labeled to make it easy for you to install yourself.
 The systems have an installation manual and a start up video.
-Not only do they have everuything for you to do it yourself, we also offer free technical support over the phone, through chat, and on email.
-If you still feel you need someone to install your system, we can locate someone locally for you.
+Not only do they have everything for you to do it yourself, we also offer free technical support over the phone, through chat, and on email.
 Soda Dispenser Depot only installs for Charlotte, NC and the surrounding communities.

 - What does the carbonator do?

 The carbonator combines CO2 gas and water together resulting in carbonated water (seltzer).

 - In March 2011, USA Today wrote an article on the most common flavors.
 In order, they are as follows: